top of page

 Blessed to be joined by the sun and blue skies, we cruised closer to the first land we had seen over the past few days.
 The pictures were priceless and a great taster of what was to come.

 There is so much ice!
 The elevations were surprising; these mountains are enormous!
-We later learned Antarctica has the highest average heights in the world.
+We later learned Antarctica has the highest average height in the world.

 Our kayaking adventure was postponed due to the stronger winds, so we layered up for the landing on Half Moon Island.